 Day 2: The Kheerganga Trek

-We left our camp in Kasol at 9am and proceeded for Barshaini, the base for Kheerganga trek.
+This was the most exciting moments as I was heading for Kasol to Kheerganga trek.
+We left our camp in Kasol at 9am and proceeded for Barshaini, the base for Kheerganga trek from Kasol.
 It took us about an hour to reach here and on our way, we also crossed Gurudwara “Manikaran Sahib” (famous for its hot springs) that we were scheduled to visit the next day while traveling back.

 Upon reaching Barshaini, we were advised to purchase a rain coat for it could rain and also a sturdy wooden stick, that would help us in our trekking!
 I purchased the stick (30 bucks) but could not get my hands on the raincoat since they soon got out of stock.